 147. When desired, there may be a rules committee of three members, to receive, discuss, refine, select, and present proposals by TCBA-T members regarding changes in TCBA-T rules and practices.
 The member of the Rules Committee receiving the highest number of votes shall serve as chairman unless he designates some other committee member to perform that function.
 The committee member receiving the second highest vote total shall be designated the vice-chairman.

-150. Any reasonable proposal to change TCBA-T rules or practices may be presented to the Rules Committee for discussion, and possible amendment or refinement.
-If any two members of the Rules Committee vote affirmatively on the proposal, it shall be presented to the entire membership for discussion and written comment (pro and con) at least two months before voting.
+150. Any reasonable proposal to change TCBA-T rules or practices may be presented to the Rules Committee (or the President when a Rules Committee is not in effect), for discussion, and possible amendment or refinement.
+If the proposal is approved by the Rules Committee or President, it shall be presented to the entire membership for discussion and written comment (pro and con) at least two months before voting.

 151. An absolute majority of league members is necessary to add, delete, or change any part of this Constitution and Rulebook except Rules 100-199.
 Proxy votes will not be permitted on changes to the TCBA TODAY Constitution.
 The absence of a full membership shall not prohibit voting and obtaining absolute majority votes with less than a full membership voting.